FRRouting/frr/COMMUNITY.md

 We've documented where we would like to have the different fixes applied at https://github.com/FRRouting/frr/wiki/Where-Do-I-create-a-Pull-Request-against%3F If you are unsure where your submission goes, look at that document or ask a project maintainer.

 ### Github pull requests

 The preferred method of submitting changes is a Github pull request.
-Code submitted by pull request will have an email generated to the FRRouting-devel mailing list for review and the submission will be automatically tested by one or more CI systems.
-Only after this test succeeds it will be automatically merged into the develop branch.
-In case of failed tests, it is up to the submitter to either amend the request with further commits or close, fix and create a new pull request.
+Code submitted by pull request will be automatically tested by one or more CI systems.
+Once the automated tests succeed, other developers will review your code for quality and correctness.
+After any concerns are resolved, your code will be merged into the branch it was submitted against.

-Further (manual) code review and discussion happens after the merge into the develop branch.

 ### Patch submission via mailing list